nasa-itc/generic_css/README.md

   * CSS Address is 0b01000000 or 0x40

 ## Response
-Telemetry is returned at a rate of 1 MHz in big endian format.
+Telemetry is returned at a rate of 10 KHz in big endian format.
 Response formats are as follows:
 * Telemetry
   * uint16, Voltage [0-5]
 * Conversion table